-In an age where data and data center accessibility and security are top concerns for companies large and small, it’s more imperative to ensure data center facilities are fully optimized to avoid any downtimes.
-And predictive and preventive maintenance play a key role.
+In an age where data, data center accessibility, and security are top concerns for companies large and small, it’s more imperative than ever to ensure data center facilities are fully optimized to avoid any downtimes.
+And predictive and preventive maintenance plays a key role.
 Companies simply cannot afford downtimes.

 Predictive storage uses a combination of millions of sensors and AI telemetry to constantly record, predict, and prevent any major problems or interruptions that might occur.

 - Save money.
 Decrease your maintenance fees, personnel costs for reactionary fixes, and reduce data center failures and downtime costs.

 - Increase efficiency and productivity.
 Since any problems will be predicted, prevented or solved in real-time, maintenance will occur before any issues can escalate too far.